World Trade Organization Ministerial Conference of 2003: Problems with the meeting

-The United States Government Accountability Office attending the event found that there were many big factors in why the meeting between all the countries ended with no agreements globally on any single of the issues brought forward.
-One pressing issue that angered the larger Developed Nations was the unwillingness of many developing countries to completely open their markets for free trade.
-Without this compromise, the United States and the European Nations felt no inclination to cut down Subsidies and help these developing countries economically without a fair agreement on trade.
+The gathering collapsed as participants divided into two camps: the developed and the developing nations.
+The developing nations withdrew from the talks, raising concerns about a European Union proposal aiming to position investment and antitrust issues as the main agenda matters.
+The United States Government Accountability Office (GAO), analysing the divisions which arose at the conference and their impact on the outcome, found that there were multiple factors explaining why the meeting between all the countries ended with no agreements globally on any of the issues brought forward.
+One pressing issue that angered the larger developed nations was the unwillingness of many developing countries to completely open their markets for free trade.
+Without this compromise, the United States and the European nations felt no inclination to cut down subsidies and help these developing countries economically without a fair agreement on trade.
 This was a hard standoff, as both sides of the argument wanted to increase global trade with a more open market, but neither was willing to settle for less than what they wanted.

-Other large problems found by the Government Accountability Office included too much on the agenda for the amount of time they had, a lack of clear organization for the debates and lectures, and too many countries trying to participate while constantly realigning themselves solely to seek a better outcome for their countries.
+Other large problems found by the GAO included too much on the agenda for the amount of time they had, a lack of clear organization for the debates and lectures, and too many countries trying to participate while constantly realigning themselves solely to seek a better outcome for their countries.
 No one had the intentions to try and strike deals with each other as a whole, rather there were many back door deals throughout the conference as countries tried to swindle around everyone.
 Since 1986, the membership of this conference has risen by 90 participants to a total of 146 members.
-This has caused a large dilemma of satisfying all countries’ needs.
+This has caused a large dilemma of satisfying all countries' needs.
 As many of the earlier participants have already satisfied many of the open trade requirements in their countries, many of the newer countries are reluctant from abiding to the tariff abolition and free trade encouragement.
 One of the pressing reasons for this overwhelming movement was because this Cancun World Trade Organization conference was the first time the world had met since they had created the Doha Development Agenda.
 This agenda is designed to lower trading barriers and encourage a global trade on a much larger scale, with more of the smaller countries.
 With over two years since its creation, many countries had so many pressing issues they had hoped to bring forward into the conference, yet there was too little time for all of them to be considered.
-Many of them were also quite large ordeals, causing much unrest within the four-day conference.